COVID: Several European countries halt use of AstraZeneca vaccine | DW | 11.03.2021

 What EMA and AstraZeneca said about the vaccine

 "There is currently no indication that vaccination has caused these conditions, which are not listed as side effects with this vaccine," the EMA said in a statement.
-"The vaccine’s benefits continue to outweigh its risks," the statement said.
+"The vaccine’s benefits continue to outweigh its risks."

 On Monday, Austria stopped using AstraZeneca shots while investigating a death from coagulation disorders and an illness from a pulmonary embolism.